 - The Student Executive Committee manages The Honor System and hears cases of breaches of trust such as lying, cheating and stealing.

 - The Student-Faculty Hearing Board hears allegations of prohibited discrimination, harassment, sexual misconduct, or hazing by individual students and non-Greek organizations.

 - The Student Judicial Council hears allegations of other types of student misconduct (e.g. incidents involving alcohol, vandalism, disruptive behavior, etc.)

 - The Interfraternity Council and the Panhellenic Council govern fraternity and sorority life, respectively.
 This includes cases of hazing by Greek organizations.

 All students should be aware of their rights and responsibilities as outlined in the Student Handbook.
 Information regarding the University's policies related to substance abuse is available through the University Initiatives on Alcohol and Other Drugs.

 Students or organizations wishing to appeal decisions may appeal to the University Board of Appeals.

 Support is available to students in a number of ways as they move through the conduct process.
-Honor Advocates are aware of avenues for support.
+Hearing Advisors are aware of avenues for support.
 Assistance is also available from anyone within the Office of the Vice President for Student Affairs and Dean of Students, the Assistant Dean for Student Affairs at the Law School for law students, or within W&L's Counseling Services.
 Seeking support is something that is offered confidentially to students, within the limits of the law.

 For more information about student conduct systems, contact the Office of the Vice President for Student Affairs and Dean of Students.